“Once upon a time,” people thought of psoriasis purely as a skin disease, but it’s so much more!

 What’s the “good news” about psoriasis?

-In the second post of this series I cover the “good news” and what you can do to help both your psoriasis and your overall health.
-Click here to read Part 2 of my Psoriasis Series and se my recommendations for Lifestyle Changes To Help Heal Psoriasis
+In the second post of this series, I cover the “good news” and what you can do to help both your psoriasis and your overall health.
+Click here to read Part 2 of my Psoriasis Series and see my recommendations for Lifestyle Changes To Help Heal Psoriasis. and part 3, 5 Skin Care Tips to Heal Psoriasis.

 Reference: This overview of psoriatic comorbidities is adapted from an educational session I attended, presented by Joel Gelfand, MD at the 2013 Hawaii Dermatology Meeting

 Photo attribution: Thanks and gratitude to © Frederic Cirou/PhotoAlto/Corbis